-What Is Sales Automation? (+Types, Benefits, Challenges)
+What Is Sales Automation?
+Types, Benefits, and Challenges (2024)

 Sales is a demanding industry.
 Running between meetings, making phone calls, drafting emails, and the constant incoming text messages become a part of your daily routine.
 And managing all these tasks becomes even more daunting as your list of prospects and customers grows.